 Treats you would normally decline are suddenly deemed acceptable – it is Christmas after all!
 If you are anything like me, it’s a chance to go OTT on decorations, flavours, ingredients… well, pretty much everything!
 Even the most basic of cakes can suddenly become a showstopper.

-When it comes to icing, don’t worry if your skills aren’t all that, just make a royal icing and spread over your cake, but making it as spiky and peaky as possible for a snowy effect.
+When it comes to icing, don’t worry if your skills aren’t all that, just make a royal icing and spread it over your cake, making it as spiky and peaky as possible for a lovely snowy effect.
 Or top your cake with a layer of apricot jam and large pieces of candied fruit for a striking yet simple finish.

-All these ideas will look beautiful, but if I am really honest I love nothing more than the traditional little plastic figurines you can still buy in baking shops.
+All these ideas will look beautiful, but if I’m really honest, I love nothing more than the traditional little plastic figurines you can still buy in baking shops.
 They remind me of being a kid, when my mum would always make a chocolate log with us and decorate it with plastic trees and a holographic “Merry Christmas” sign.
 Don’t be afraid to go retro!
 They’re cheap, fun and look great.
 You can also pick up cheap treats such as edible glitter for only a few pounds, which transforms pretty much every cake and sweet treat into something special!
 White glitter on a coconut cake looks like something from a snow globe.

 So there you have it – a few of my top Christmas baking tips.
-And remember, you don’t have to be a sugar-craft wizard to create something impressive, just go for it and have fun!
+And remember: you don’t have to be a sugar-craft wizard to create something impressive – just go for it and have fun!
 What will you be baking this Christmas?